FahrplanDatenGarten/FahrplanDatenGarten/README.md

 * Light (`@import './styles/light'`)
 * Light-Mixed (`@import './styles/light-mixed'`)

-Change the imports in the `frontend/style.sass` to the new import statements and compile the sass!
+Change the imports in the `frontend/style.sass` and compile sass!